 I remember that she watched the soap operas with the sound turned down so she couldn’t hear what was going on.
 She said, “You can follow the latest fashion trends in clothing and household interiors by paying attention to the Hollywood sets and wardrobes.
 They hire top fashion experts and interior designers to present the latest trends.
 I turn off the sound so I can concentrate on what’s in now.”
 She’d watch a few episodes each season, taking copious notes in her notebook.
 Our home always looked like a fashion magazine spread!

-Whatever your past was, it’s what has lead you to now and what you have.
-Look what
+Whatever your past was, it’s what has led

 Continued on Page 5